A mammoth mollusc, but not a man-eating one!

-- Unfortunately, its abductor muscle is considered a delicacy, landing it a place on the increasingly diverse list of vulnerable species.
+Due to the aquarium trade and the fact that the giant clam’s abductor muscle is considered a delicacy, the giant clam population has decreased substantially.
+This lands it a place on the increasingly diverse list of vulnerable species.